Per is a theorem prover implemented in OCaml, constitutes a MLTT-80 core for a dependently-typed lambda calculus,

 Theorem: Universe checking is decidable (cf. [13]).

-If ctx ⊢ t : Universe i
+If ctx ⊢ t : Universe i, then check_universe env ctx t = i.

 check directly, while the default case synthesizes via infer and compares